 Amarok is my favourite music player.
-I like to listen to music when I go a sleep, but I don’t want the music to keep playing all night long.
+I like to listen to music when I go to sleep, but I don’t want the music to keep playing all night long.
 This is why I’ve added a sleep feature to radio.py.
-Unfortunately Amarok doesn’t have a built-in sleep functionality, but the Amarok developers left open door for us to implement it with ease by means of interfaces allowing to control amarok from the command line.
+Unfortunately, Amarok doesn’t have built-in sleep functionality, but the Amarok developers left an open door for us to implement it with ease by means of interfaces that allow us to control Amarok from the command line.

 sleep 120m; amarok --stop